Elizabeth Simcoe: Legacy

 Elizabeth Simcoe's diary provides a valuable impression of life in colonial Ontario.
 First published in 1911, there was a subsequent transcription published in 1965 and a paperback version at the turn of the 21st century, over 200 years after she wrote it.
 She also left a series of 595 watercolours that depict the town of York, Upper Canada.
 She proposed the naming of Scarborough Township, an eastern Toronto district, after Scarborough, North Yorkshire.
 The townships of North, East and West Gwillimbury, just south of Lake Simcoe, Ontario, are also named after her family.
-The Township of Whitchurch, today the town of Whitchurch–Stouffville, Ontario, honours her place of birth.
+The Township of Whitchurch, today the town of Whitchurch–Stouffville, Ontario, honours her ancestral home, Whitchurch, Herefordshire.

 In December 2007, a statue of Elizabeth Gwillim Simcoe was raised in the town of Bradford West Gwillimbury, when it commemorated the 150th anniversary of its incorporation.
 The statue stands in a small park in front of the Bradford post office, at the corner of John Street West and Barrie Street.

+In 2015, her work was included in The Artist Herself: Self-Portraits by Canadian Historical Artists, an exhibition co-curated by Alicia Boutilier and Tobi Bruce who also co-edited the book/catalogue.